 The EMR-IP48-AA consists of two identical half modules to reduce the failure block of the analog component.
-There are two versions of firmware supported on the EMR-IP48-AA.
-One version takes the 48 channels of audio and multiplexes them onto 1 MADI output.
-Each of the half modules per EMR-IP48-AA performs this function so the entire module as a whole provides 2 MADI outputs, each carrying 48 mono channels.
-The other version of firmware takes the 48 channels of audio from each half module and the MADI input, and multiplexes them onto 2 TDM streams.
+The latest version of firmware takes the 48 channels of audio from each half module and the MADI input, and multiplexes them onto 2 TDM streams.
 One stream is the main and the other is the redundant.
 Either TDM stream can be used as the primary since they are identical.